malgarcias/cargo-rust-exercises/README.md

 |- src
   |- main.rs

-In main.rs you code
+In main.rs you code.
-once you've build your proyect you run it with the command> "cargo run" from the project folder
+Once you've coded your proyect you run it with the command> "cargo run" from the project folder.
-Afer you add a dependency you run >cargo build and Cargo will install the dependencies for you
+Afer you add a dependency you executes this command >"cargo build", and Cargo will install the dependencies for you.